 Buddy Walk, early October.
-2017 date TBC.
+The 2017 walk is on Saturday October 7.
 This mile-long walk around Forsyth Park raises money for programs benefiting people with Down Syndrome and their families.
 The walk begins at 10am; a festival, with activities and music, is held after the walk.
 Registration required, $15 per person.
 See the Lowcountry Down Syndrome Society’s website for more details.

 Picnic in the Park, early October.
-2017 date TBC.
+The 2017 concert is on Sunday October 8.
 This highly popular free concert, with music by the Savannah Philharmonic Orchestra, is organized by the City of Savannah.
 Admission is free and open to all; bringing a picnic is encouraged.
-Details of last year’s event
+More details